wp-plugins/wonderm00ns-simple-facebook-open-graph-tags/readme.txt

 = 0.3.5 =

 * Minor fixes to avoid php notices filling up error logs.
-Thanks to flynsarmy.
+Thanks to @flynsarmy.

 = 0.3.4 =

-* Fixed a bug where all the settings could be lost when saving other plugins options (Shame on me!!)
+* Fixed a bug where all the settings could be lost when saving other plugins options (Shame on me!!).

 = 0.3.3 =